schuckers/Hockey_Internship_2026/README.md

 Interested students should submit an application by October 12, 2025 at 11:59pm PT.
 As part of the application, students will have to provide some information about themselves (name, email, etc), an unofficial transcript, a description of why they are interested in this internship and a one-page description of the project they would like to undertake.

-Short Zoom interviews (15-20 minutes) may be conducted among a select group of finalists.
+Short Zoom interviews (15-20 minutes) may be conducted for a group of finalists.
 A maximum of 5 students will be selected for this internship.
 The internship will be open both to graduate and undergraduate students.

-Here is the link to the application form:
+Here is the link to the application form: [<https://forms.gle/avDoqyjaiyjsiUKY7>].

 ## Prizes